webian/bootstrap_dummy/Readme.rst

 * cp -r htdocs/{fileadmin,uploads} htdocs/typo3conf/ext/introduction/Resources/Private/Subpackages/Bootstrap/Files

+That's it you just have made a new introduction package!
+Well, there will be more time needed but the principle is fairly simple.

 Hint for production
 ==================================

 !!!
 Important notice, for production usage consider doing the following step:

 * Remove the extension ``introduction`` located at ``htdocs/typo3conf/ext/introduction``.
 The extension has become useless once the website has been installed.
 * Suggested security: put the database password into directory ``private`` at the root or somewhere else.
 * Update the Index Reference (for php /Users/fudriot/Sites/Ecodev/dummy.fab/htdocs/typo3/cli_dispatch.phpsh lowlevel_refindex -c
 * Select the language package in the BE. @todo provide with a link to an already existing tutorial.
 * ... there are probably more tips to come here...